How to find the perfect mobile phone for your needs.

 The current trend is multiple cameras on the back of the phone.
 Each camera usually has a different focal length or different sensors (such as dedicated RGB or monochrome).
 While this may seem like a gimmick, our results show that more cameras do create better photos.

 Telephoto lenses need a long focal length (the distance from the lens to the sensor).
 To get one of these into a phone, manufacturers use a “periscope lens”, which turns the light 90° and uses the width of the phone rather than the depth.

 While most camera improvements have happened in the rear camera, front-facing cameras have been upgraded for those all-important selfies.
 Photo-processing software has also been updated, so when you snap a photo of yourself you may notice your is skin smoothed out, face is slimmed up, and eyes slightly enlarged.
 This can have mixed results so best play around with the setting to see what you like.
 Some phones detect faces in shots and adjust the zoom accordingly (so if you have three friends in a selfie, the shot automatically widens to accommodate them).

 Annoyingly, many phones still have cameras that stick out from the back of the phone, making the devices wobble when placed on flat surfaces.

-If you’re going to use the phone in an area with weak signal strength, look closely at reception ratings (these are included in our test results).
+If you’re going to use the phone in an area with weak signal strength, look closely at the Calling scores included in our test results (reception is the major component of the calling score).
 You could also ask friends or colleagues with phones on various networks to see if they can get a signal at your house or work.

 Bigger phones have room for bigger aerials, so get slightly better reception.